delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 ## Writing a CV

 Make it 1 page.
 If you customise your CV per job, you should only ever need 1 page.
-If you have 20+ years of experience, 2 pages is okay, but 1 page is preferable.
+If you have 20+ years of experience, 2 pages are okay, but 1 page is preferable.

 Use a CV template and fill it out.